 When you are done making any changes to the pre-screening form, click “Publish.”
 You are now ready to share the form.

 After publishing, your form is available on the internet.
-You will use a computer with an internet connection to display the published form at the pre-screening kiosk.
+You will use a device with an internet connection to display the published form at the pre-screening kiosk.
 Click the “Share” button to copy the address of the published form, and send it (by email, USB key or by other means) to the computer at the kiosk.
+For more information, see Share a form.

 Set up a Pre-Screening Kiosk